 What to Pack

-The weather in Budapest in March is not what you call delightful, but there is loads of relaxation and warmth to be had in the thermal baths and spas, plenty of stimulation on tours of the Hungarian Parliament and many museums, and just plain fun in its multitude of cafes and pubs.
+The weather in Budapest in March is not what you call delightful, but there is loads of relaxation and warmth to be found in the city.
+Try soaking in the thermal baths and spas, an educational tour of the Hungarian Parliament and many museums, take a day trip, or just hunker down and watch the world go by at any of the multitude of cafes and pubs.

 Having the right clothes to stay comfortable is key.
-The trick is to pick pieces that don't load down your bag that will all work together to keep you warm no matter the temperature.
+The trick is to pick pieces that will all work together to keep you warm no matter the temperature.
 Start with a warm leather jacket, peacoat, warm winter jacket or knee-length walker coat.
-(You will most likely be wearing this if you depart from most U.S. locations at this time of year.
+(You will most likely be wearing this if you depart from many U.S. locations at this time of year.
 If you are leaving from a warmer place, choose the coat that packs the easiest.)
 Add a scarf to wrap around your neck with a European-style knot for extra warmth that doesn't take up a lot of space in your bag.

-This scarf can also be worn with a lightweight jacket or sweater on warmer days to keep you warmer without a coat.
+This scarf can also be worn with a lightweight jacket or sweater on warmer days without a coat.

 March Holidays and Events

-March 15, Revolution Day, is a national holiday in Hungary.
+- Revolution Day: March 15th is a national holiday in Hungary.
 It celebrates the uprising of 1848 with parades and other events.
 Budapest's Spring Festival marks the arrival of the season with concerts, performances, and a traditional fair.